PavanRangani/docs/docs/prd/tasks/tasks.md

 #### RACI Roles

+- Dropdown of Clarius Employees. ``Roles` dropdown is divided into two groups: `Client Team` & `Other Team`
+- Client team is shown first in the dropdown.
+- Client Team
+  - It shows all associated users of the family.
+  - Sorting order:
+    - Primary sorting on roles in order of - Director, Advisor, Investment Director, Associate Advisor, Investment Associate, Client Manager, Client Associate, Operations, Personal Controller
+    - Secondary sorting on alphabetical order of user name.
-Dropdown of Clarius Employees.
-Users associated with the family of Entity is shown first.
-For such users, it shows the word `Client Team` as secondary information in dropdown and users are alphabetically sorted.
+  - For such users, shows roles names as secondary information in the dropdown.
+  - Shows the `Tick mark` icon if that user is marked as lead for that family.
+- Other Team
+  - It shows other users in alphabetical order.

-Responsible : Mandatory.
+**Responsible** : Mandatory.
 Multiple users can be added.

-Accountable : Not mandatory .
+**Accountable** : Not mandatory .
 Only single person is allowed.

-Consulted / Informed : Not mandatory.
+**Consulted / Informed** : Not mandatory.
 Multiple users can be added

 Same user can be added in the different roles but same user can not be added in same role.
 In this case, it will show error `Duplicate value is not allowed`.